kzizeeshan/quizApp/README.md

 3. There are four different REST api's for performing various operations

-localhost:8000 --> for getting list of all quizes, creating a quiz, Removing all quizes http://localhost:8000/quiz --> for getting details of a quiz http://localhost:8000/quiz/next --> for getting next questions of a quiz and getting final results.
+localhost:8000 --> for getting list of all quizes, creating a quiz, Removing all quizes. http://localhost:8000/quiz --> for getting details of a quiz. http://localhost:8000/quiz/next --> for getting next questions of a quiz and getting final results.

 3. The implementation of these end points can be found in routes/quiz-routes.js file.